conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 In either case, add an empty commit with the `[ci skip]` message so that the act of pushing the new branch does not result in a new build process, and push it to `upstream`.
-This is one of the rare ocassions where you must push directly to the feedstock, not your fork!
+This is one of the rare ocassions where you must push directly to the feedstock repository, not your fork!

 ```bash
 git commit --allow-empty -m "[ci skip] Create new branch for v3.10.x release series"